Feliix42/dfg-mlir/docs/WorkWithDfg.md

 ## Create Operations

-Check [dfg dialect definition](../include/dfg-mlir/Dialect/dfg/IR/Dialect.td) and [vitis arith operation definition](../include/dfg-mlir/Dialect/vitis/IR/ArithOps.td) to make sure you understand and will use the same guideline to create ops.
+Check [dfg dialect definition](../include/dfg-mlir/Dialect/dfg/IR/Dialect.td) and [emitHLS arith operation definition](../include/dfg-mlir/Dialect/emitHLS/IR/ArithOps.td) to make sure you understand and will use the same guideline to create ops.

 ## Use Passes

-See [conversion passes](../include/dfg-mlir/Conversion/Passes.td) and [vitis transformation passes](../include/dfg-mlir/Dialect/vitis/Transforms/Passes.td) to understand the definition and implementation of passes.
+See [conversion passes](../include/dfg-mlir/Conversion/Passes.td) and [emitHLS transformation passes](../include/dfg-mlir/Dialect/emitHLS/Transforms/Passes.td) to understand the definition and implementation of passes.